tofuwarrior/sites-csacupuncture-netlifyboilerplatetest/_navtiles/24-depression.md

   - tiles-what-can-acupuncture-treat
   - tiles-emotional-wellbeing
 ---
-If you are depressed you may be feeling feeling powerless because even though we want to feel happier, we can't just change our emotional state with a click of our fingers.
+When we are depressed we can feel powerless or trapped because even though we want to feel more content, we can't just change our emotional state with a click of our fingers.
 Acupuncture works to balance the body & mind, by understanding where our system is depressed and where overloaded, treatment can help bring us to a state where we feel energy, motivation and joy once more.